doctorandrewbrown/community-appliances/README.md

 #### Product Edit Page
-- A product editing (update and delete) is available to superusers via links in the product details card view.
+- Product editing (update and delete) is available to superusers via links in the product details card view of an existing product.
 These links are only visible to superusers

 ![screenshot](documentation/readme/features/management-edit-links.png)

-- Clicking the edit link takes the superuser to a product edit form prepopulated with the product current details from the datadase.
+- Clicking the "Edit" link takes the superuser to a product edit form prepopulated with the product current details from the datadase.
 An info message is displayed informing the user of the name of the product they are editing.

-- Option dropdowns in the form allow users to change category, grade and safety certificate options.
+- Option dropdowns in the form allow users to change category, grade and safety certificate options for an existing product.

 ![screenshot](documentation/readme/features/management-edit-dropdown.png)

-- example mobile view of the option dropdown for safety certificates
+- An example mobile view of the option dropdown for safety certificates is shown below

 ![screenshot](documentation/readme/features/management-edit-dropdown-mobile.jpg)

-- Product image can be changed via form widget input
+- The product image can be changed via a form widget input

 ![screenshot](documentation/readme/features/management-edit-widget.png)